The Evolution of an Artist: From Commercial Success to Spiritual Fulfillment

 The Evolution of Style and Medium

-• Moving away from hyper-realistic floral and landscape paintings
+• Less hyper-realistic floral and landscape paintings

-• Embracing more simplified, minimal, and stylized forms
+• More simplified, minimal and stylized

-This return to my roots has fostered a renewed sense of intimacy with my work.
-The absence of a $20,000 digital system between my body and the canvas has allowed for a more direct and personal creative experience.
+By removing a $20,000 digital system that stands between my body and the canvas, has fostered a more direct and personal creative experience.

 A New Artistic Identity